jadebono/jadFSD/README.md

 ### `Logging requests`

-The author wanted to avoid writing to the db every time a request was made.
-The decision was taken to save the user's id and record the number of his requests in another text file.
+The author wanted to avoid writing to the db every time a request was made simply to log the request.
+The decision was taken to save the user's id and record the number of his requests in a text file to be temporarily saved in the root of the backend folder.
 The number of requests would then be logged in the log collection in a document containing 3 fields: (1) \_id of document, (2) User's \_id from his document in the users collection (3) the number of requests he made.
 The process is as follows:

-1. When the user's token was created, two new txt files were also created simultaneously on the server;
+1. When the user's token is created, a new text file is created on the server
-1. The first file is logs.txt containing the user's db \_id;
+1. the file name is unique and combines with the user's id in the user's document in the users collection in the following format: reqs_userId.txt.
+The unique filename enables the server to store such a record for more than one user should more than one useer be logged on simultaneously.
-1. the second is reqs.txt with a count of 1;
+1. The file is initially created with a count of 1;
-1. Each time a request is made by a user who is signed a middleware logger appends 1 to reqs.txt;
+1. Each time a request is made by a signed-in user, a middleware logger appends 1 to reqs_userId.txt;
-1. Upon sign out, logs.txt is read to retrieve the user's \_id;
-1. reqs.txt is read to retrieve the number of requests the user has made;
+1. Upon sign out, reqs_userId.txt is read to retrieve the number of requests the user has made;
 1. Then a db update operation is carried out to add the user's session requests to his total in his document in the log collection;
-1. Then both logs.txt and reqs.txt are deleted;
+1. Finally reqs_userId.txt is deleted at sign out as cleanup.

 ### `dependencies`